avadheshy/notes/Fastapi/4_security.md

 Enable CORS only for trusted domains using CORSMiddleware.

 Deploy behind HTTPS with proper certificates (e.g., using Nginx or a proxy).

+Oauth2
+Oauth1
+OpenID Connect¶
+OpenID (not "OpenID Connect")
+OpenAPI
+what is the difference between decoding/hashing/signing root path